Fortis Earnings: Capital Rotation Toward Regulated Investments Is a Positive for Shareholders

 More from Author

-Before joining Morningstar in 2011, Bischof was a senior treasury analyst for Mead Johnson Nutrition.
-Previously, he was a group audit officer for Bank of America in Chicago, and before that, an auditor for Ernst & Young.
+Before joining Morningstar in 2011, Bischof worked in treasury for Mead Johnson Nutrition.
+Previously, He was a group audit officer for Bank of America in Chicago, and before that, an auditor for Ernst & Young.

 Bischof holds a bachelor’s degree in business administration and accounting and a master’s degree in accounting from the University of Wisconsin.
-He also holds a master’s degree in business administration, with a concentration in finance, from Indiana University’s Kelley School of Business and the Chartered Financial Analyst® and Certified Public Accountant designations.
+He also holds a master’s degree in business administration, with a concentration in finance, from Indiana University’s Kelley School of Business.
+Additionally, he holds the Chartered Financial Analyst® and Certified Public Accountant designations.

 Sponsor Center